-When a child has special emotional, mental health or behavioral needs, the family of that child is also affected.
-Success begins with involving parents and caregivers as full partners in their child's care.
+When a child has emotional, behavioral or mental health challenges, the family of that child is also affected.
+Success begins with involving parents and caregivers as full partners in their child’s care.
 To assist families in this process we provide: (Click on a topic below to learn more.)

 Families receiving care management services through the Tri-County Care Management Organization (TCCMO) are eligible for peer support.
 Parents and caregivers are matched with specially trained Family Support Partners who understand what these families are experiencing and encourage their progress.

 Our Family Support Partners are parents and caregivers of children with emotional, behavioral and/or mental health challenges.
 They have first-hand knowledge of the system.
 They can help families navigate the system because they have done it for their own children.
 Family Support Partners are there to make sure that the family voice is heard and the family vision is achieved.

 We provide intensive, individual support to families at a place and time that is convenient for them.
 We attend meetings pertinent to the family and the child to give support to the parent and the family voice.
 We assist families during critical situations such as hospitalization or entering a residential facility.